• Skip to main content

 📖 Recipe

-cooked spiral ham on serving platter garnished with parsley and orange slices
+Juicy, glistening, glazed spiral sliced ham served on a white platter, garnished with parsley and orange slices.

 How to Cook A Spiral Ham